khakhalin/notes/keywords/pandas.md

 Conditional indexing supports functions, as long as they take and return Pandas series, or something compatible, like a Numpy array).
 For example, conditional forms (both local indexing and queries) support elementwise Boolean operators, like `&` and `|`.

-⚠️ There's a strange pitfall associated with conditional data retrieval that I doesn't understand for now. `query` seems to create a new dataframe (fewer rows), but apparently (?) it acts as a copy, and not as a deepcopy.
-As a result, if you save the results in a "new" dataframe `df2 = df.query('x>0')`, and then set or transform values in  `df2` in any way, it causes a warning "A value is trying to be set on a copy of a slice from a DataFrame".
-Even though df2 gets updated, and df seems still intact (unchanged).
-Replacing a simple `query` with `df.query(...).copy()` seems to help ( works, and the warning is eliminated).
-By extension, it should not be a problem if you do some transforms in the same dot-pipeline as querying, as it is this other transform that would create a copy.
-But if querying is the only thing you do, always finish with a `copy()` (_or at least that's my current understanding_).
+⚠️ There's a strange pitfall associated with conditional data retrieval that I doesn't understand for now. `query` seems to always create a view of a dataframe, which may look like a new dataframe with fewer rows, but that actualy acts as a copy, and not as a deepcopy.
+As a result, if you save the results in a "new" dataframe `df2 = df.query('x>0')`, and then change values in  `df2` in any way, it may case a warning "A value is trying to be set on a copy of a slice from a DataFrame".
+In this case df2 gets updated, and df seems still intact (unchanged), but there's this warning, and I'm not sure why.
+(Is it because they had to replace a view with a copy when you ran a command?
+So they want us to be more deliberate here?).
+Replacing a simple `query` with `df.query(...).copy()` turns a view into a legit new dataframe, and thus eliminates a warning.

 **Chained Assignment**
 A problem while writing to a frame, selecting by both column and row.